ffund/tcp-ip-essentials/lab-fragment/datagram.md

 sudo tcpdump -i eth1 -w $(hostname -s)-no-ip-fragment.pcap "not tcp"
 ```

 Make sure the `iperf3` server is running on "romeo".
-Then, on "juliet", repeat the `iperf3` command to send a UDP datagram with the maximum payload length at which IP fragmentation does _not_ occur.
+Then, on "juliet", repeat the `iperf3` command to send a UDP datagram with the maximum payload length at which IPv4 fragmentation does _not_ occur.

 Stop `tcpdump` with Ctrl+C. Then, start a new `tcpdump` with